OldePSN00b/VeeamSearchFileShareBackups/README.md

-Created this with ChatGPT to search Veeam File Share backup files for a specific text pattern, rather than having to use the GUI and browse through each restore point to find things.
-Requires Veeam PowerShell Module.
+This script searches through Veeam File Share backups.
+The GUI is woefully inelegant for searching for one missing file or folder without having to search each individual backup point.
+This requires the Veeam PowerShell module.